markkolich/curacao/README.md

 ## Compiling

-Curacao is built and packaged using Maven.
+Curacao requires Java 11 or later, and is packaged using Maven.

 To compile & package the source: